Japanese aircraft carrier Shinano: Sinking

 Though severe, the damage to Shinano was at first judged to be manageable.
 The crew were confident in the ship's armor and strength, which translated into lax initial efforts to save the ship.
 This overconfidence extended to Abe.
 He doubted the sub's torpedoes could inflict serious damage, since he knew that American torpedoes were less potent than Japanese torpedoes.
 He ordered the carrier to maintain its maximum speed even after the last torpedo hit.
 This pushed more water through the holes in the hull resulting in extensive flooding.
 Within a few minutes the ship was listing 10 degrees to starboard.
 Despite the crew pumping 3000 LT of water into the port bilges, the list increased to 13 degrees.
 When it became apparent the damage was more severe than first thought, Abe ordered a change of course towards Shiono Point, the southernmost tip of Honshu's Kii Peninsula.
 Progressively increasing flooding increased the list to 15 degrees by 03:30.
 Fifty minutes later, Abe ordered the empty port outboard tanks to be counter-flooded, reducing the list to 12 degrees for a brief time.
 After 05:00 he ordered the civilian workers to be transferred to the escorts as they were impeding the crew in their duties.

 A half-hour later, Shinano was making 10 knots with a 13-degree list.
 At 06:00 her list had increased to 20 degrees after the starboard boiler room flooded, at which point the valves of the port trimming tanks rose above the waterline and became ineffective.
 The engines shut down for lack of steam around 07:00, and Abe ordered all of the propulsion compartments evacuated an hour later.
 He then ordered the three outboard port boiler rooms flooded in a futile attempt to reduce the carrier's list.
 He also ordered Hamakaze and Isokaze to take her in tow.
 However, the two destroyers displaced only 5000 t between them, about one-fourteenth of Shinano's displacement and not nearly enough to overcome her deadweight.
 The first tow cables snapped under the strain and the second attempt was aborted for fear of injury to the crews if they snapped again.
 The ship lost all power around 09:00 and was now listing over 20 degrees.
-At 10:18, Abe gave the order to abandon ship; by this time Shinano had a list of 30 degrees.
-As she heeled, water flowed into the open elevator well on her flight deck, sucking many swimming sailors back into the ship as she sank.
+At 10:18, Abe released the crew to save themselves, refusing to issue any orders to abandon ship; by this time Shinano had a list of 30 degrees.
+As she heeled water flowed into the open elevator well on her flight deck, sucking many swimming sailors back into the ship as she sank.
 A large exhaust vent below the flight deck also sucked many other sailors into the ship as she submerged.